-If you’re choosing a web application vulnerability scanner for the first time, or struggling to get the most out of Nessus’ web application plugin, here’s why you should be considering Acunetix.
+If you’re choosing a web application vulnerability scanner for the first time or struggling to get the most out of the Nessus web application plugin, here’s why you should be considering Acunetix.

 Keen observers may note that Nessus does include some web application testing functionality.
-While these tests are a good first step at catching any glaring low-hanging fruit, they are not nearly as detailed, rigorous or configurable as automated web application tests carried out by Acunetix.
+While these tests are a good first step at catching any glaring low-hanging fruit, they are not nearly as detailed, rigorous, or configurable as automated web application tests carried out by Acunetix.
+On the other hand, Acunetix is fully integrated with the open-source OpenVAS network security scanner, which is an offshoot of once open-source Nessus.

 Acunetix is especially ideal if you’re looking for a Nessus alternative with a specific focus on web security vulnerability assessment.
 Like Nessus, Acunetix is easy to install and has a simple user interface accessible through a regular web browser.
 It’s also simple to keep up to date and can easily be accessed from any browser at any time.

 Acunetix has a relentless focus on delivering the signal from the noise, and as such, does not waste your time with false positives.
-Moreover, it can detect advanced security vulnerabilities such as Blind Cross-site Scripting (Blind XSS) and Out-of-band SQL injection (OOB SQLi), whilst also being blazing fast thanks to it’s AcuMonitor and DeepScan technologies.
+Moreover, it can detect advanced security vulnerabilities such as Blind Cross-site Scripting (Blind XSS) and Out-of-band SQL injection (OOB SQLi), whilst also being blazing fast thanks to its SmartScan and DeepScan technologies.

 Learn more about prominent vulnerabilities, keep up with recent product updates, and catch the latest news from Acunetix.